oodolabs/oodo-schemas/README.md

 Oodo Schemas
 =======

-State schemas + Service descriptors + Protocols for Dobox.
+State schemas + Service descriptors + Protocols for Oodobot.

 It is only currently tested with [tv4](https://www.npmjs.org/package/tv4) (see: test/validateEverything.js)